0layiw0la/Text_summarizer/README.md

 ## Dependencies
 - NLTK: Natural Language Toolkit for natural language processing.
 - Streamlit: Open-source Python library for creating web applications.

+## Contributing
+If you have suggestions or found a bug, feel free to open an issue or create a pull request.

 ## License
 This project is licensed under the MIT License.